 Immediately contact your local department of health, which may be affiliated with your city, county, or state, depending on where you live.
-Information for these agencies in Bemidji is available on this website.
 The Minnesota Department of Health website includes contact information for regional offices in Minnesota, and also a list of contact information for each county Department of Health in Minnesota.
 If you are not a Minnesota resident, your home state’s department of health should have similar resources available on its website.

 What can students, faculty and staff do to protect themselves and each other?